puppetlabs/puppet-resource_api/docs/hands-on-lab/06-implementing-the-provider.md

   end
 ```

-This method will return all connected lights from the HUE Hub and allow puppet to process those.
-To try this out, you need to setup a test configuration and then `puppet device` can be used to drive your testing.
+This method returns all connected lights from the HUE Hub and allows Puppet to process them.
+To try this out, you need to setup a test configuration and use `puppet device` to drive your testing.

 > TODO: explain steps to gain access to API keys for real device